jinnatul/gitHelper/README.md

     - git commit –m "your_namepull request test"
   - Push to the develop branch of the forked repository (note: not master)
     - git push origin develop

+## Merge
+  - Make sure that your just-in-progress develop branch is the current branch (also visible as status)
+    - git branch
+  - Let's create an additional branch
+    - git checkout -b test
+  - Create an empty file with touch and make a commit
+    - touch test
+    - git add test
+    - git commit -m "test"
+  - Merge additional branches (test) based on the current branch (develop).
+    - git checkout develop
+    - git status
+    - git merge test